mosioc/markdown-to-html/README.md

 | `- item`                  | `^- (.*$)`                              | unordered list              |
 | `1. item`                 | `^\d+\.(.*$)`                           | ordered list                |

-(Formatted and corrected by GPT4o - Tested personally.)
+(Formatted and corrected by GPT4o - Tested personally and used it in this project.)

 ## PS